Unlock the power of alternative medicine

 Why some people choose natural or holistic practices

-• Complementary care is used alongside conventional medicine to ease symptoms, reduce stress, or improve quality of life.
+• Complementary care is used alongside conventional medicine to ease symptoms, reduce stress or improve quality of life.

 Complementary, alternative, and integrative care explained